 Ryan suggests not focusing on paid ads for your online store at first.

-It is definitely great for generating leads for your business that further convert you into your customers.
+It is great for generating business leads that further convert you into your customers.

 Rather you can choose to go for the search engine paid traffic which helps in furthering the purchase intent funnel for better results.